+The School Assessment Coordinator

-- The School Assessment Coordinator/principal ensures that exams are scheduled according to the dates in the provincial assessment schedule. - The principal ensures that students with special needs will be accommodated. - The School Assessment Coordinator verifies the correctness and number of materials sent by the department. - The School Assessment Coordinator maintains security of the examinations and ensures that neither students nor teachers/invigilators have access to the examinations until the morning of the administration date. - The School Assessment Coordinator discusses exam protocol and specific instructions with teachers/invigilators and distributes NSE English 10 Instructions to Teachers. - The School Assessment Coordinator ensures that the examination venue does not display material that might advantage students in writing the examination.
+- ensures that the examination venue does not display material that might advantage students in writing the examination. - ensures that exams are scheduled according to the dates in the provincial assessment schedule. - ensures that students with special needs will be accommodated. - verifies the correctness and number of materials sent by the department. - discusses exam protocol and specific instructions with invigilators, and distributes NSE English 10 Instructions to Teachers. - maintains security of the examinations and ensures that neither students nor teachers have access to the examinations until the morning of the administration date.